syncfusion-content/fileformat-docs/File-Formats/DocIO/Xamarin.md

 {% endtabs %}

-The following code example illustrates how to save the Word document by using stream in Xamarin iOS platform.
+The following code example illustrates how to save the Word document by using stream in Xamarin.iOS platform.

 {% tabs %}